Jocelyn ’14 presented on the beginning of the Cold War after dinner the other evening…

-Eleventh Grade American Studies Requirement
+Eleventh Grade American Studies

-These courses are required for juniors in lieu of 11th grade English and U.S. History to provide richer exploration of American society, culture and history.
+These courses are required for juniors in lieu of 11th grade English and U.S. History to provide richer exploration of American society, culture, and history.

 American Studies Grade 11 (1.5 credits)

-Writing and Research: Humanities Thesis (half credit)
+Writing and Research: Humanities Thesis (0.5 credit)